An insider's view: Linzi Blundell, Scargill House

 If some one is feeling a little down, where in the Yorkshire Dales do you suggest they should visit?

 The top of any hill they are capable of climbing is a good starting place, alternatively The Forbidden Corner is a good place to remind us not to take life too seriously.

 If a visitor was coming here for two days what would you recommend they should try to do?
 Any particular places to eat or drink you'd like to recommend?

-I would recommend that two days isn’t a long enough holiday & they should stay for longer!
-Look at me, I came as a visitor for 24 hours & this place stole my heart.
+I would recommend that two days isn’t a long enough holiday and they should stay for longer!
+Look at me, I came as a visitor for 24 hours and this place stole my heart.
 Whatever they do, there is no shortage of good things to eat along the way including the most excellent pink fish & chips at Kilnsey Park.